 Fennel is a delicious celery-like winter vegetable full of amazing health benefits.
 The white bulb, long green stalks, seeds, and leaves are all edible.
 Fennel is harvested in the fall and traditionally seen in fall or winter recipes.
 Fennel as a vegetable can be steamed, sautéed, chopped in salads, blended or juiced in health drinks (see anti-aging health drink recipe below) or added to soups.
 Fennel seeds or seed powder is also used to make teas.

-Fennel’s medicinal properties are documented in many cultures from ancient Ayurvedic medicine, Egypian medicaments to Chinese medicine for a variety of ailments such as chest congestion, chest congestion, colicky stomach upset or to reduce heat and inflammation in the body.
+Fennel’s medicinal properties are documented in many cultures from ancient Ayurvedic, Egypian and Chinese medicine for a variety of ailments such as chest congestion, colicky stomach upset or to reduce heat and inflammation in the body.

 BENEFITS OF FENNEL